-- Jay J. Vandersteenhoven, M. D., PhD. career began at U. of Texas Southwestern (UTSW) in 1994; in 2001, he joined the group at Palmetto Richland Memorial Hospital; he joined us in late April 2011.
+- Jay J. Vandersteenhoven, M. D., PhD. career began at U. of Texas Southwestern (UTSW) in 1994; in 2001 via Dr. Spalding, he joined the group at Palmetto Richland Memorial Hospital; he joined us in late April 2011.
 He is an MUSC alumnus for

 medical school & a Duke residency (anatomic & neuropathology) and fellowship and had a UTSW cytopathology fellowship.
 He is boarded in AP, CP, and Neuropathology.
 Special areas of interest and expertise: neuropathology, breast pathology, cytopathology, and molecular pathology.

-- Ranleigh L. Fleshman, M. D. career began in Sprigfield, Illinois in 2008; he joined us June 2011.
+- Ranleigh L. Fleshman, M. D. career began in Sprigfield, Illinois in 2008; he joined us by recruitment in June 2011.
 He is an alumnus of Case Western Reserve (CWR) in Cleveland, Ohio where he also did a residency (anatomic & clinical pathology) followed by a cytopathology fellowship at Ohio State University & a surgical pathology fellowship at University of Alabama.
 He is boarded in AP & CP, as well as Cytopathology.
 Special areas of interest are cytopathology & microbiology.

 - T. Paul Seybt, M. D. Co-owner of PAL as of October 2014; career began with us 1 August 2011, he being a nephew by marriage.
-A Vanderbuilt grad., his hometown is Lexington, S. C. (whose mother, Trudy) was a long-time nurse at LMC).
+A Vanderbuilt grad., his hometown is Lexington, S. C. (& whose mother, Trudy, was a long-time nurse at LMC).
 He is an alumnus of USC Medical School in Columbia.
 His residency was at Medical College of Georgia (MCG) in Augusta (anatomic & clinical pathology).
 Prior to medical school, he pitched in the minor leagues on Cape Cod with the Red Soxs.
 His wife is an ENT from MCG and started with the CENTA group here on the same date (& now with LMC).
 His department chair was an ENT expert in pathology.
 Special areas of interest are ENT, gynecology, hematopathology, and breast pathology.

 OTHER TEAM MEMBERS: